-A. The fuel pump is made for #2 heating fuel.
+A. The fuel pump is made for #2 diesel fuel.
 Waste oil and other contaminates such as water can ruin the pump.
 B. The coupling is plastic and can be ruined by reverse drafts, sucking heat back through burner.
 C. Air guide directs the combustion air from the blower wheel D. into the blower.
 The air shutter controls the quality of the flame and the efficiency of the burner (shown on page 12) E. The burner motor is 1/7th HP, and turns at 3450 rpm.
 There is a thermal reset on some models.
 If motor over heats after cooling, depress the red reset button to restart.
 Two bolts mount the motor to the burner housing.

 The fuel pumps are single stage.
 The A in the serial number is for single stage and B for two stage.
 This designates the vacuum lift for fuel pumping capacity, B having two gears for high lifts of fuel (see instructions).
-The solenoid valve (not installed on SG10 or SG15) F. delays oil flow 15 sec. till spark is established.
 Two pipe systems require a special set screw (by-pass plug) furnished for continuous fuel flow.
 This eliminates air pockets in the fuel line.
 The plug for removal to install the set screw is on the under side of the pump.
 See diagram on page 9 and the instructions on the white pump label.
-The pump has a strainer G. that should be cleaned periodically.
-Access the strainer by removing 4 hex drive screws H. from the pump cover.
+The pump has a strainer F. that should be cleaned periodically.
+Access the strainer by removing 4 hex drive screws G. from the pump cover.